If your computer is not recognizing the USB connection it could be one of a few things:

 - There is a fault with the camera itself.

 First, make sure that the blue Wi-Fi light isn't flashing.
 If it is, hold down the Wi-Fi button on the side of the camera until the light flashes 7 times and then turns off.
+If you have a HERO4 camera, hold down the side button for 2-3 seconds until you get to the Wi-Fi mode screen and turn OFF Wi-Fi.

 Please try removing and reinserting the USB cable into the camera and computer, ensuring that both ends are fully inserted and secure.
 Note that you do have to give a little extra push to have the USB cable click into place when connecting to the camera.
 You will also want to try restarting the computer and reconnecting the camera, and if this does not help and you have access to another computer, try the additional computer as well.